danilosupertech/libft/README.md

 # 📚 Libft — Funções Implementadas
 ---
+# libft

+This project is a custom implementation of essential functions from the C standard library, developed as part of the **42 Common Core** curriculum.

+## 📌 Context
+The goal of **libft** is to deeply understand:
+- Memory allocation and management
+- Low-level string and data manipulation
+- Reusable and well-structured C code

+All functions are written from scratch, without using the standard C library (except for allowed system calls).

+## 🧠 Skills & Concepts
+- Pointers and memory allocation
+- Strings and arrays
+- Linked lists
+- Modular C design
+- Makefile and compilation rules

+## 🎯 Purpose
+This library serves as a foundation for many other projects at 42, reinforcing solid C programming fundamentals.

 Funções implementadas na **Libft**, agrupadas por similaridade, com explicações curtas e diretas sobre o que cada uma faz.